The Rising Stars Scholarships Program

 What obligations are recipients required to meet?

-Generally recipients must be studying full-time and on campus and maintain a pass or credit average grade.
-If the scholarship is for a specific course, the student can only continue to receive the scholarship while enrolled in that course.
-There are provisions for students who are struggling to meet the requirements of their scholarship or who choose to defer for one or two semesters.
-Students need to attend Scholarship Presentation ceremonies to receive first semester payments.
+Generally recipients must be studying full-time and maintain a pass or credit average grade.
+If the scholarship is for a specific course, the student may only continue to receive the scholarship while enrolled in that course.
+Students who are struggling to meet the requirements of their scholarship or who wish to defer for one or two semesters can discuss their situation with the scholarship's office.
+Students need to attend Scholarship Presentation ceremonies to meet their donors.